onyudo/hairy-antler-distillery/README.md

 In order to run this project locally you will need to have node.js and npm installed.
 Node.js version 22.14.0 and npm version 10.9.2 were used during development.

-To see which version of node.js you have installed you can run `node -v` and `npm -v` respectively.
+To see which version of node.js and npm you have installed you can run `node -v` and `npm -v` respectively.

 If you do not have node.js or npm installed (or need to update them) please visit [nodejs.org](https://nodejs.org/en) and use the installer appropriate for your computer's operating system.